-Seems like I just made Pink Himalayan salt bars.
-(See July 4, 2016, as well as March 9, 2016, February 18, 2016, and Nov 1, 2015 Blogs.)
+Seems like I just made Pink Himalayan salt bars. (scroll to end for more salt soap blogs.)
 They are always great for your skin and I love trying different scent blend combinations as well as improving my methods with each batch.

 What’s so great about salt bars?
 And why specifically use Pink Himalayan salt, which is so much more expensive than other salts?
 (See July 4, 2016 Blog for the answers.)

 The Plan: Use Pink Himalayan Salt Bar Master Batch Oils #1 (April 29, 2016 Blog recipe).